localastronaut/perdiem-django/README.md

      {PROTOCOL}://{PUBLIC_KEY}:{SECRET_KEY}@{HOST}/{PATH}{PROJECT_ID}

 Alternatively, you may choose to merge your production `dev.py` file into `prod.py`.
 In that case, be sure to subclass `BaseSettings` instead of `DevSettings` and make sure all definitions from `dev.py` are in `prod.py`.

+PerDiem uses Gunicorn with [runit](http://smarden.org/runit/) and [Nginx](http://nginx.org/).
+You can install them with the following:

+    sudo apt-get install runit nginx

+The rest of the README assumes that the PerDiem repo was checked out in `/home/perdiem/`.
+Please replace this path as necessary.

+We need to copy the Nginx configuration:

+    cd /etc/nginx/sites-enabled
+    sudo ln -s /home/perdiem/perdiem-django/perdiem/perdiem/nginx/investperdiem.com investperdiem.com

+Then we need to create a script to run PerDiem on boot with runit:

+    sudo mkdir /etc/sv/perdiem
+    cd /etc/sv/perdiem
+    sudo nano run

+In this file, create a script similar to the following:

+    #!/bin/sh

+    GUNICORN=/home/perdiem/.virtualenvs/perdiem/bin/gunicorn
+    ROOT=/home/perdiem/perdiem-django/perdiem
+    PID=/var/run/gunicorn.pid

+    APP=perdiem.wsgi:application

+    if [ -f $PID ]; then rm $PID; fi

+    cd $ROOT
+    exec $GUNICORN -c $ROOT/perdiem/gunicorn.py --pid=$PID $APP

+Then change the permissions on the file to be executable and symlink the project to /etc/service:

+    sudo chmod u+x run
+    sudo ln -s /etc/sv/perdiem /etc/service/perdiem

+PerDiem should now automatically be running on the local machine.